- Things to Do

 Explore Parksville Qualicum Beach and our surrounding Vancouver Island communities with ease, thanks to accessible options provided by area attractions, restaurants, shops and more.
 Follow along below with Michelle Stilwell, a local multi-gold medal Paralympic athlete as she shares more about her experience with accessibility in the destination.

 Along the Oceanside Route at Qualicum Beach is a paved pathway, accessible for folks who use mobility devices, with stunning views of the sandy beach, across to the Coast Mountains.
 The pathway stretches from one end of the beach to the other, and there are benches for chilling out situated at regular intervals.
 To help soak up the atmosphere, picnic tables and grassy lawns are scattered along the route, just up from the pathway.
 Restaurants, a concession stand, and some beachfront accommodation add to the holiday atmosphere.
 In the summertime, both the beach and the pathway are very popular places for strolling, dog walking and people watching.
 A wheelchair accessible washroom building with a change room is available for donning your swim gear.
-A Mobi-Mat for wheelchair and scooter users to access the beach is in place from the May long weekend until after the summer.

 There is plenty of angled parking, including accessible spaces along the way.